KaiChuuu/Halo-3-Favourites-Remake/README.md

 I was able to understand how to implement styles and design into a website using CSS.

-## Overview of tools used from html
+## Overview of tools used from CSS

+* Add colors, font-size, text-align, text-shadow, line-height, font-family, and so forth... to text

+* Add background color, linear gradients, and borders.

+* Different display styles, i.e. block, inline, inline-block

+* Specificity in CSS

+* Creating rows and columns in CSS

+* inline/internal/external CSS

+* Creating Mobile compatibile Elements